-1. Communication and miscommunication
+2. Communication and cooperation

 Most people, most of the time, think that what they say is pretty clear.
 Ambiguity is not routinely noted when people normally communicate.
 In contrast, linguists and psychologists who study the use of language notice potential ambiguity everywhere.
-The newspaper is a goldmine for unintended meanings, as in this recent classified ad: "Bedroom furniture-Triple dresser with mirror, armoire, one night stand."
-Students of language know that even if you write "one nightstand," the text will not be devoid of ambiguity because every text can have more than one meaning.
-Even a simple statement such as "This chocolate is wonderful" is ambiguous because it could be a statement of fact, an offer, a request for more, and so on.
+The newspaper is a goldmine for unintended meanings, as in this recent classified ad: "Bedroom furniture - Triple dresser with mirror, armoire, one night stand."
+But students of language also know that even if it said "one nightstand," the text cannot be devoid of ambiguity because every text can have more than one meaning.
+Even a simple statement such as "this chocolate is wonderful" is ambiguous because it could be a statement of fact, an offer, a request for more, and so on.
 Despite such ubiquitous ambiguity, there are two reasons why people may not be confused.
 They use context for disambiguation, and they assume that the writer or speaker is a cooperative agent (Grice 1975).
 With both powerful tools, language users take a linguistic system that has a huge potential to fail, and use it successfully.

 The cooperative principle explains why communication succeeds.
 Language users presume that their communication partner is cooperative, and use this to extract a specific meaning that preserves this assumption.
-What the partner believes, thinks, and knows is central to this process.
+What the partner believes, thinks and knows is central to this process.
 For instance, cooperativeness requires a certain level of informativeness.
 A speaker is expected to be informative in the sense that she is not providing too little information or too much information.
 When a colleague asks where I live, and I do not wish to offend him, I do not say "in Chicago" even though it is perfectly true.
 We work together; he obviously knows I live in Chicago.
 In this sense, what I know about what my colleague knows, and what I assume about what he doesn't know, should be central to what I say.
-Not only must others' mental states be central to communication, but also there is a good reason to believe that people have a unique ability to make inferences about these mental states quickly and accurately.
-Sperber and Wilson (2002) argued precisely that.
-Because conversation is so quick, with rapid turn taking and facile inferences, they conclude that the human mind is designed to take into account the beliefs of the other effortlessly and automatically.
-This would suggest the existence of a mental module that is dedicated to the consideration of beliefs during language processing (Fodor 1985).